[BORG] ACADEMY

 • Officer Upgrades: Liquid Trellium-D is crucial for leveling up your Mirror Universe Officers

-• Store Purchases: Used to buy special items in the Mirror Universe Store, including Mirror Dust (for research), Rift Keys (to access deeper Mirror Universe areas), NX-01 Officer shards & Holodeck materials
+• Store Purchases: used to buy special items in the Mirror Universe Store, including Mirror Dust (for research), Rift Keys (to access deeper Mirror Universe areas), NX-01 Officer shards, and Holodeck materials

 Σ-Dilithium